Asteroideae

 Asteroideae is a subfamily of the plant family Asteraceae.
 It contains about 70% of the species of the family.
 It consists of several tribes, including Astereae, Calenduleae, Eupatorieae, Gnaphalieae, Heliantheae, Senecioneae and Tageteae.
 Asteroideae contains plants found all over the world, many of which are shrubby.
 There are about 1,135 genera and 17,200 species within this subfamily; the largest genera by number of species are Helichrysum (500–600) and Artemisia (550).

 Asteroideae is said to date back to approximately 46–36.5 million years ago.

 Common characteristics

 This family will often have radiate style heads but some could have discoid or disciform.
 They contain ray florets that are three lobed and are also considered perfect flower implying that it is bisexual.
 Many contain stigmatic surfaces that are separated by two marginal bands and terminal sterile appendages with sweeping hairs.

 Taxonomy

-This subfamily is composed of 21 tribes that are broken into 3 supertribes: Senecionodae, Asterodae, and Helianthodae.
-Senecioneae contains about 120 genera and more than 3,200 species that are found in more temperate areas.
-Asterodae contains many economically important plants such as the chrysanthemums, common daisy, and the asters.
-The third super tribe is the Helianthodae, which is the largest of the three, containing 16 of the 21 tribes.
+The subfamily is composed of 21 tribes.
+From 2004 they were grouped into three supertribes: Senecionodae, Asterodae, and Helianthodae.
+A phylogenetic study published in 2019 found that Asterodae was polyphyletic, and in 2024 Feng et al. placed tribes Anthemideae and Calenduleae in the supertribes Anthemidodae and Calendulodae, respectively.

-Since 2004, the 21 tribes have been grouped into three supertribes:
+The five supertribes and 21 tribes are listed below.
+Tribe Senecioneae contains about 120 genera and more than 3,200 species that are found in more temperate areas.
+Asterodae contains many economically important plants such as the common daisy and the asters.
+Supertribe Helianthodae, which is the largest of the three, containing 15 of the 21 tribes.